anharrington/handsonpython/rstP/execution.rst

 Program Documentation String
 ----------------------------

-The program above is self evident, and shows how short and direct a program can be (unlike other languages such as Java).
+The hello program above is self evident, and shows how short and direct a program can be (unlike other languages such as Java).
 Still, right away, get used to documenting a program.
 Python has a special
 feature: If the beginning of a program is just a quoted string,